Média-Participations: History

 The publisher is now the third largest publisher of France, and the major Franco-Belgian comics publisher.
 Of the 32 million books published a year, 20 million are comics.
 Magazine sales also reach 30 million copies a year.
 The group publishes around 600 publications a year, some 13% of the total number of Franco-Belgian comics, but these represent almost a third of the sales of comics in France.

 On January 31, 2007, Média-Participations announced the launch of a management and distribution subsidiary dedicated to overseeing all of publishing and animation production activities called Mediatoon who will bring all of Média-Participations' publishing and production activities under one roof, Dargaud Distribution the distribution division of Dargaud's production outfit Dargaud Marina who distributed Média-Participation' animated production catalogues was moved from Dargaud Marina and was placed under the new subsidiary Mediatoon, giving them an international distribution division and had it renamed to Mediatoon Distribution with Marie-Pierre Moulinjeune leading the rebranded distribution division whilst continued handling distribution to Média-Participations' programming catalogue.

+In August 2007, Média-Participations and its Belgian publishing company Dupuis had partnered with Belgian broadcasting network RTBF to form an in-house Belgian graphic & animation production studio called DreamWall, the new animation studio will be located in Marcinelle, Charleroi and would handle all of the animated television series produced by Média-Participations' animation studios including Dupuis Audiovisuel, Ellipsanime and Dargaud Media alongside outside studios starting with the television series Cedric with Dupuis holding a 51% in the new animation studio and RTBF holding a 49% in the new studio.

 In February 2009, Média-Participations entered the video game publishing industry by acquiring a French computer software company, Anuman Interactive.

+In September 2013, Média-Participations through its anime-home video label Kana Home Video had partnered with Viz Media Europe, The European division of American entertainment company & Japanese manga publisher Viz Media via Kaźe to promote Japanese anime for the European market by merging the former's website Genzai with the latter's own website K2Play into one anime SVOD platform entitled ADN (Anime Digital Network) which launched a month later in October of that year.
+American anime-streaming service Crunchyroll would take over ADN when it brought a majority stake in its parent Viz Media Europe five years later in December 2019, but three years later on July 27, 2022, Média-Participations acquired full ownership of the streaming service with the streaming service being rebranded to Animation Digital Network as it switched its focus from Japanese anime when Crunchyroll partered ways with the French streaming platform to focus on the latter's own streaming platforms.